sphinx-doc/sphinx/doc/markup/misc.rst

    :fieldname: Field content

-A field list at the very top of a file is parsed by docutils as the "docinfo", which is normally used to record the author, date of publication and other metadata.  *In Sphinx*, the docinfo is used as metadata, too, but not displayed in the output.
+A field list near the top of a file is parsed by docutils as the "docinfo" which is normally used to record the author, date of publication and other metadata.  *In Sphinx*, a field list preceding any other markup is moved from the docinfo to the Sphinx environment as document metadata and is not displayed in the output; a field list appearing after the document title will be part of the docinfo as normal and will be displayed in the output.

 At the moment, these metadata fields are recognized: